blackpuppy/docs/en/views.rst

 .. php:method:: start($name)

     Start a capturing block for a view block.
 See the section on :ref:`view-blocks` for examples.

     .. versionadded:: 2.1

 .. php:method:: end

     End the top most open capturing block.
 See the section on :ref:`view-blocks` for examples.

     .. versionadded:: 2.1

 .. php:method:: append($name, $content)

     Append into the block with ``$name``.
 See the section on :ref:`view-blocks` for examples.

     .. versionadded:: 2.1

 .. php:method:: prepend($name, $content)

-    Prepend into the block with ``$name``.
+    Prepend to the block with ``$name``.
 See the section on :ref:`view-blocks` for examples.

     .. versionadded:: 2.3

 .. php:method:: startIfEmpty($name)

-    Conditionally start a block, only if its empty.
+    Start a block if it is empty.
 All content in the block will be captured and discarded if the block is already defined.

     .. versionadded:: 2.3

 .. php:method:: assign($name, $content)

     Assign the value of a block.
 This will overwrite any existing content.
 See the section on :ref:`view-blocks` for examples.

     .. versionadded:: 2.1

-.. php:method:: fetch($name)
+.. php:method:: fetch($name, $default = '')

-    Fetch the value of a block. '' Will be returned for blocks that are not defined.
+    Fetch the value of a block.
+If a block is empty or undefined, '' will be returned.
     See the section on :ref:`view-blocks` for examples.

     .. versionadded:: 2.1

 .. php:method:: extend($name)

     Extend the current view/element/layout with the named one.
 See the section on :ref:`extending-views` for examples.

     .. versionadded:: 2.1